reverbel/seed-phrases-for-stellar/README.md

 ```

-#### 2. Same example as above, now showing the BIP-0039 seed and ten accounts
+#### 2. Same example as above, now showing the BIP-0039 seed and four accounts
 ```
 $ seed-phrase-to-stellar-keys -s -n 4